almarklein/mypaas/README.md

 ```
 $ mypaas init    # Initializes a server to use MyPaas deployment using Traefik and Docker.
                  # You'll typically only use this only once per server.
-$ mypaas deploy  # Run on the server to deploy a service from a Dockerfile.
-                 # Mosy users will probably use push instead.
-$ mypaas push    # Do a deploy from another computer.
+$ mypaas push    # Do a deploy from your workstation.
+$ mypaas status  # Check on the status of the PAAS.
 ```

 (there will probably be a few more commands)